 “The IPLP Program prepares our students to be leaders in their communities, in their fields of expertise, and in their practice as professionals.
 Our goal is to train the next generation of legal advocates promoting the rights of indigenous people here in the United States and around the world.
 By teaching an understanding of how prevailing norms and principles within federal Indian law, international human rights law, and tribal law and legal knowledge can be fused and integrated to advance recognition of indigenous peoples’ self-determination, IPLP students graduate with a wide range of theoretical knowledge, practical experience, and innovative strategies to affect change.”

-Robert A. Williams, Jr., E. Thomas Sullivan Professor of Law; Faculty Chair, Indigenous Peoples Law and Policy Program
+Robert A. Williams, Jr., E. Thomas Sullivan Professor of Law; Faculty Co-Chair, Indigenous Peoples Law and Policy Program

 Faculty at the Indigenous Peoples Law and Policy (IPLP) Program instill a strong understanding of the legal foundations of federal Indian law, tribal self-determination, and the trust responsibility, informed by developing norms of contemporary international law respecting indigenous peoples’ human rights.
 We equip students with the critical thinking skills and lawyering tools needed to develop innovative and effective legal strategies and policy initiatives to promote and advance the rights of indigenous communities across Indian Country and throughout the world.